Hendrix-CS/csci235/projects/modes.md

 ### `Patrol3`
 * Similar to `Patrol2`, except that the robot will begin its turn early if it senses an obstacle (with either bumpers or sonar).

+## Part 3: Your choice
+* Devise a task for your robot that is amenable to being solved by using the state machine approach.
+* The solution to the task should employ at least three distinct states.
+* At least one of the states should have the possibility of transitioning to at least two possible destination states, depending on sensory conditions.
+* Implement a state-machine program that performs the task.

 ## Questions